paul-english/clj-auto-diff/README.md

 ## Usage

+Include it in your project using clojars,

+    [clj-auto-diff "0.1.0"]

 An example where being able to compute a derivative lets us solve easily using Newton's method.
 Here we're solving for `x`, where `e^x - 1.5 = tan^{-1}(x)`.
 We do this by finding the root of `e^x - 1.5 -